psbiomech/lasem-data-processing/README.md

 (SUBJECT PREFIX)(SUBJECT CODE)(SEPARATOR)(TRIAL PREFIX)(TRIAL CODE).c3d
 ```

 Prefixes, codes and separator are treated as character strings, so may be of any form.
-Thus codes may also contain leading zeros.

 For example:
 ```text